-Rolapitant is potentially a best-in-class supportive care product for CINV / PONV.
+Rolapitant is potentially a best-in-class supportive care product for Chemotherapy-induced nausea and vomiting (CINV).
 Characteristics include:

 - Single dose